microchip-pic-avr-tools/iotprovision-bin/README.md

 Easy-to-use solution for configuring an AVR-IoT, PIC-IoT or SAM-IoT board to connect to Amazon Web Services (AWS), Google IoT Core Platforms and Microsoft Azure

 Supported kits:
-- AVR-IOT Wx
+- AVR-IoT Wx
-- PIC-IOT Wx
+- PIC-IoT Wx
-- SAM-IOT WG
+- SAM-IoT WG
+- AVR-IoT Cellular Mini

 ## Download
 Download the [latest release](https://github.com/microchip-pic-avr-tools/iotprovision-bin/releases/latest) and extract the binary from the zip file.